Simple Chicken & Sweet Potato Chips

 - 1 large garlic clove, minced

-- 2 tbsp unflavoured coconut oil, plus extra coconut or olive oil for the chicken (optional)
+- 2 tbsp light olive oil plus extra for the chicken

 - 1 sweet potato, peeled and shredded into thin sticks with a mandolin